WHAT HAS CHANGED?

 - In India, Diageo completed its full integration with United Spirits Limited, the largest spirits company to lead the Indian spirits market.
 Moreover, in Vietnam, Hanoi Liquor Joint Stock Company led the spirits market, where Diageo holds a 45% stake.
 In Australia also, Diageo leads the spirits market.

 India's growth potential

-While the country is its second largest market in terms of value and volume, according to analysts' estimates, the region accounts for only 1.5% of its operating profit.
+While the country is its second largest market in terms of value and volume, the region accounts for only 1.5% of its operating profit.
 However, Diageo CEO Ivan Menezes expects the margins in the region to improve from the 10% currently to high teens within five years.

 Emerging middle class in Africa